YoheiKo/CNN-candle-stick/README.md

 <html>
 <h3> About</h3>
-This repository contains the python code for the research paper "Convolutional neural network for stock price prediction using transfer learning".
-Since the paper has now been submitted to SSRN for review as of October 2020, the python code will be opened only after it is accepted.
+This repository contains the python code for the research paper "Convolutional neural network for stock price prediction using transfer learning". https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3756702

 <br>
 <br>